daisybutler/Workbench-project04/README.md

 - **[Google Maps API](https://www.emailjs.com/)** - this project uses the Google Maps API to render the interactive Javascript map on the Locations page.
 - **[Stripe](https://www.stripe.com/)** - this project uses Stripe to facilitate e-commerce functionality in the site's checkout app.

+### Hosting Platforms
+- **[Heroku](https://www.heroku.com)** - this project uses Heroku to host its live deployment.
+- **[Amazon Web Services](https://aws.amazon.com)** - this project uses Amazon Web Services to host its static and media files, specifically the Simple Storage Service (S3).

 ## Testing
 Testing information can be found in this [TESTING.md file](TESTING.md).

 ## Deployment

 ### Deployment to Heroku
+STILL TO COMPLETE

 ### How to run this project locally
+STILL TO COMPLETE

 ## Credits

 ### Inspiration

+This project's business idea was modelled off of [WeWork](https://www.wework.com/en-GB), the leading provider workspaces to rent for companies and individuals.
+I liked their clean and straightforward appraoch to marketing their services and tried to relfect this in my own project design.

 ### Media

+This project takes all of its media from [Unsplash](https://unsplash.com/).

 ### Code

 A complete county dropdown list was taken from [https://gist.github.com/olivertappin/4dcbf64e06aae132c12a8b9d302fae12](https://www.notion.so/4dcbf64e06aae132c12a8b9d302fae12)

-This Stack Overflow thread helped disable the Django sign up view in the project: [https://stackoverflow.com/questions/29794052/how-could-one-disable-new-account-creation-with-django-allauth-but-still-allow/29799664#29799664]
+This Stack Overflow thread helped disable the Django sign up view, which automatically installed as part of the allauth package: [https://stackoverflow.com/questions/29794052/how-could-one-disable-new-account-creation-with-django-allauth-but-still-allow/29799664#29799664]

-Deleting a user so that all expections are planned for: [https://stackoverflow.com/questions/33715879/how-to-delete-user-in-django]
+This code explained how to delete a user so that all expections are planned for: [https://stackoverflow.com/questions/33715879/how-to-delete-user-in-django]